anonymous-ai-researcher/lics2022/README.md

 * Welcome to this site and thanks for your interest in trying out our uniform interpolation (UI) tool and logical difference (UI-Diff) tool.
 Both tools are implemented in Java using the **OWL API**, so to get them work, first make sure you have JDK/JRE installed on your machine.
 * Your feedbacks are always welcome!

-## Semantic Difference between SNOMED CT ontologies
+## Semantic difference between SNOMED CT ontologies

 * ![image](https://github.com/anonymous-ai-researcher/lics2022/blob/master/information_gain_and_loss.jpg)